Over the past few years, a number of ways to address the issue of the Missing and the Disappeared in Lebanon have been developed and put forth:

 Conduct serious investigations to gather information about those who are believed to have been handed over to Syria or Israel and take the necessary steps in view of securing the release of persons who are alive and the return of remains of those who are deceased.

-Create an exhaustive list of the disappeared and a national file of the families of the disappeared (including a DNA database) in order to prepare the ground for undertaking the identification of remains exhumed.
+Create an exhaustive list of the disappeared and a national file of the families of the disappeared (including Biological Reference Samples) in order to prepare the ground for undertaking the identification of remains exhumed.

 Locate sites of mass and individual graves across the Lebanese territory; ensure their protection until they are opened, and exhume any remains found; carry out the identification of these remains in order to return them to their families, for a dignified and rightful burial.